Emma-Onye/devops-fully-automated-infra/README.md

     - Copy the Path from the Jenkins UI to get the Administrator Password
         - Run: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
         - Copy the password and login to Jenkins
-    - Plugins: Choose Install Suggested Plugings
+    - Plugins: Choose Install Suggested Plugins
     - Provide
         - Username: **admin**
         - Password: **admin**